peter-james-allen/h-appy-client/README.md

 | [Team Members](#team-members) | [Description](#description) | [Tech Stack](#tech-stack) | [Installation](#installation) | [Usage](#usage) | [Code Stats](#code-stats) | [Project goals](#project-goals) |

-An app to remind you of fun things to do that make you happy.
+An activity finder app in the style of a restaurant menu, to remind you of fun things to do that make you happy.

 A group project, being the final project of the Makers Academy software development bootcamp.
 The aim of the project is to work in a team, using high-quality processes to build an app (see [below](#project-goals) for more detailed project goals).